-The Department of Environmental Affairs (DEA) Environmental Programme Biosecurity Unit (National) developed a guideline to assist custodians and managers of land in compiling Control Plans.
-The DEA guideline has been used as the basis for this Support Tool provided, complimented by other resources and existing Control Plans.
+The Department of Environment, Forestry & Fisheries [DEFF] Environmental Programme Biosecurity Unit (National) developed some guidelines1 to assist custodians and managers of land in compiling Control Plans.
+The DEA guideline have been used as the basis for this Support Tool provided, complemented by other resources and existing Control Plans.

-Section 76 (4)(a) to (f) of NEM:BA (2004) specifies that the Control Plans must include certain components (refer to the textbox above in sub-section Error!
-Reference source not found.: Error!
-Reference source not found.).
+Section 76 (4)(a) to (f) of NEM:BA (2004) specifies that the Control Plans must include certain components (refer to the textbox above in sub-section 3: Invasive species monitoring, control and eradication plans legislative context).